All Episodes

 That's up from 39% at the end of the Bush administration.

-Who was going to heal the world, and he was going to make the Muslim world like us.
+Now, I mean, this is the guy, the Rock Hussein Obama, who was going to heal the world, and he was going to make the Muslim world like us.

-We're gonna reach out.
+We're going to reach out.

 And yet, Arab support for Obama drops dramatically.

-And I assume that there are people in the uh partisan political operative media who are worried about this.
+And I assume that there are people in the partisan political operative media who are worried about this.

 The poll pointed to disturbing trends among Arabs toward Israel.

-Fifty-nine percent believe that movies or programs about the Jewish Holocaust bring sympathy toward Israel and the Jews at the expense of Palestinians and Arabs.
+59% believe that movies or programs about the Jewish Holocaust bring sympathy toward Israel and the Jews at the expense of Palestinians and Arabs.

-So the Arab world sees the United States, 77% of them see us as their biggest threat.
+So the Arab world sees the United States, 77% of them see us as their biggest threat, even with Obama as president.

 This wasn't supposed to happen.